-Eid-ul-Fitr is an occasion of joy and happiness, however, this joy and happiness does not come with the general implications where celebrations are without any boundaries but this celebrations also come with certain constraints in the form of duties and obligations.
+Eid-ul-Fitr is an occasion of joy and happiness, however, this joy and happiness do not come with the general implications where celebrations are without any boundaries but these celebrations also come with certain constraints in the form of duties and obligations.
 These duties and obligations come in the form of Sunnah of Prophet Muhammad (PBUH) and the things He used to do on the day of Eid.
 The lines below the major duties pertaining to Eid-ul-Fitr.
 8 Sunnah’s to do on Eid:

 - Taking shower on the day of Eid before wearing new clothes is a Sunnah of Prophet Muhammad (PBUH) and a Muslim must also make sure that before wearing on clean clothes he is also clean in bodily respect as well.